 Printing and Scanning is also available to students.
 Printers/Scanners are located through the campus/center.

-As a CCAC student, you also get Microsoft 365 (Office) for free!
-Word, PowerPoint, Excel, OneNote and 1 Terabyte of OneDrive cloud storage space.
-You can install this on Windows, Mac, iPad or Android smartphone.
+As a CCAC student, who is actively registered for classes, you also get Microsoft 365 for free!
+This software suite includes Word, PowerPoint, Excel, OneNote and OneDrive.
+You can install this on Windows, Mac, iPad, iPhone or Android or access it through a web browser.

 Apps & Applications